alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 - Tunisia
 - Ukraine

-You'll also need a UK catch certificate to export fish caught by a UK fishing vessel to a non-EU country (for example, for processing) and it’s re-imported back to the EU.
+You'll also need a UK catch certificate to export fish caught by a UK fishing vessel to a non-EU country (for example, for processing) and then re-import them back to the EU.

 ###How to apply